jpdias/botnet-lab/botnet-wiki/_posts/history/2015-03-12-historical-list-of-botnets.markdown

 ---
 layout: post
 title:  "Historical list of botnets"
-excerpt:  "List of the main botnets created along the history"
+excerpt:  "List of the main botnets created along the history."
 date:   2015-12-03 10:00:00
 categories: history
 ---